Keffer-like form of the symmetric Heisenberg exchange integral: Contribution to the Landau--Lifshitz--Gilbert equation and spin wave dispersion dependence: Spin wave dispersion dependence: contribution of the odd anisotropy of the Heisenberg exchange

 where $\tilde{\kappa}\equiv\kappa-\frac{1}{6}\kappa_{2+}k^2$, $\tilde{\kappa}_{-}\equiv\kappa_{-}+\frac{1}{6}\kappa_{2-}k^2$,

 and

 with $\kappa<0$.

-Here $\omega_{1}(k)$ and $\omega_{2}(k)$ give the dispersion dependencies of two spin waves existing at the zero contribution of the Dzyaloshinskii-Moriya interaction with the energy density (\ref{MFMhei DMI D en}) and the symmetric exchange interaction with the odd anisotropy.
+Here $\omega_{1}(k)$ and $\omega_{2}(k)$ give the dispersion dependencies of two spin waves existing at the zero contribution of the Dzyaloshinskii-Moriya interaction with the energy density (\ref{DMI D en}) and the symmetric exchange interaction with the odd anisotropy.

 Both regimes (easy axis and easy plane) show that the characteristic frequency of the symmetric exchange interaction with the odd anisotropy $\Omega_{3}=g_{0l}L_{0}(\mbox{\boldmath $\delta$}_{eff}\cdot \textbf{k})/6$ appears in the second degree.
-Hence, we find no dependence of the frequency on the direction of the wave propagation like for the Dzyaloshinskii-Moriya interaction describe by the Lifshitz invariants \cite{Fishman PRB 19}.
+Hence, we find no dependence of the frequency on the direction of the wave propagation.
+It shows the difference with the Dzyaloshinskii-Moriya interaction describe by the Lifshitz invariants \cite{Fishman PRB 19}, where there is the dependence on the wave vector projection.